kamil467/kamileshoprepo/readme.md

      - Open -> if number of failure threshold reached.

      - Half-Open -> Open to Half-open run a timer to move the state.
 If service is still failing then move the state to Open.
+Or Circuit Breaker should be configured to ping the remote server in specific interval and based on the result to move the state to Half-Open.

      - Closed -> Half-Open  to Closed , If number of success request threshold reached.
      - Closed to Open :  Move the state , If number of failure request reached threshold value.